Pavan-1997/Python_DevOps_Functions_Modules_Packages/README.md

 In this example, `my_package` is a Python package containing modules `module1` and `module2`.

-`PYPI - Python Package Index is a python repository for all packages to install it we use "pip instal <package-name>"`
+`PYPI - Python Package Index is a open-source python repository for all packages to install it we use "pip install <package-name>"`

 ## 2. How to Import a Package